As

-As I sit at my computer writing this article stressing about my procrastination, I search for a piece of chocolate…then I stopped myself and realize that I was “Stress Eating!”
+I sit at my computer writing this article stressing about my

-Everyone eats for emotional and stress relief reasons occasionally.
+and stress relief reasons occasionally.
 That’s NOT what gets you in trouble.
-It’s the constant, mindless “grazing” or reactive eating that will put on weight.
+It’s the constant, mindless

-1. Stop dramatizing!
+still there.
+(For me, I just like sweets!)1.
+Stop dramatizing!
 Don’t add to the negative impact of stressful situations by engaging in dramatizing.
 Even if you are in the “right,” it doesn’t pay to dramatize it.
 Just move on!
 “Get over it!”

 2. Don’t take it personally.
 Criticism and insults from other people are often hard to take.
 I like to see the situation as a “challenge” or opportunity for me to improve myself.
 What you must remember is that they are dealing with the stress in their lives too.
 In other words, they are doing the best “they” can – and it has NOTHING to do with you.
 Let it go and move on.